Why Invest in Sunderland Property?

 When people think of Northern England it’s most likely that Yorkshire or north-western cities like Manchester or Liverpool come to mind.
 Given the North East’s strong performance in property value and rental yields, cities like Sunderland should not be overlooked and represent a new focal point for investors looking for extraordinarily low prices.

-Aspen Woolf are experts in property investment, with over 14 years’ experience generating high performing income streams for our investors.
+Aspen Woolf are experts in property investment, with over 14 years of experience generating high performing income streams for our investors.

 Have a look at our investment opportunities